Macro Ethics Principles for Responsible AI Systems: Taxonomy and Future Directions: Introduction

 \subsection{Organisation}

-Section~\ref{sec:methodology} explains the methodology in brief, threats to validity that arose.
-This may be useful for future research seeking to expand the taxonomy of ethical principles by reproducing the methods used here.
-Section~\ref{sec:findings} explores our findings, evaluating how each objective has been answered and highlighting existing gaps.
-Section~\ref{sec:deontology} includes details of each Deontological ethical principle, including how they have been previously operationalized and potential difficulties that may arise.
-Section~\ref{sec:teleology} does the same for Teleological principles.
-Section~\ref{sec:future-work} concludes with our key takeaways and directions with future work.
+Section~\ref{sec:methodology} explains our methodology in brief.
+This will be useful for future research seeking to expand the taxonomy of ethical principles by reproducing the methods used here.
+Section~\ref{sec:taxonomy-principles} explores our findings for which ethical principles have been proposed in AI and computer science literature.
+Section~\ref{sec:operationalising-principles-literature} examines how ethical principles have previously been operationalised, and steps practitioners seeking to operationalise principles should take.
+Section~\ref{sec:gaps} identifies gaps and future directions for operationalising ethical principles in AI and computer science.
+Section~\ref{sec:conclusion} concludes the paper.